crestfall-sh/authn/README.md

 - [Cryptographic Right Answers](https://latacora.micro.blog/2018/04/03/cryptographic-right-answers.html)
 - [Password Authentication for Web and Mobile Apps](https://dchest.com/authbook/)

-If you have any recommendations, improvements, or suggestions, please reach us on any channel available (Twitter, GitHub Issues, etc).
+If you have any recommendations, improvements, or suggestions, please reach out on any channel available (Twitter, GitHub Issues, etc).

 #### Getting Started